philipturner/ue5-nanite-macos/README.md

 - repo
 - user

 Enter your GitHub account username and the access token.
 Click "Sign In", then quit and restart Xcode.
 Create a folder called `UnrealEngine` in `~/Documents`.
 Right-click it in Finder and click "New Terminal at Folder".
-Enter these commands into Terminal:
+Enter these commands into the new Terminal window:

 ```
 >>> pwd
 /Users/<your username>/Documents/UnrealEngine
+>>> git clone --single-branch -b ue5-main https://github.com/EpicGames/UnrealEngine
 ```

+While cloning the UE5 repository, it may ask for your credentials.
+Enter the access token from above instead of your account password.
+The download may taken an hour with average internet speeds, so `git clone` minimizes the amount of downloaded commits.

 <!--
 Use xcode-select, query `swift --version` to prove with Xcode you're using.